To your right, you will see the top 5 ranked players for a particular race in NAF tournaments. What does this mean?

 The number of NAF coaches in the tournament determines K-Value in this equation.
 The formula is:

 The Majors have a fixed K-value, regardless of how many are actually in attendance.
-This is based on 60 coaches, but then double points are awarded.
+This is based on 60 coaches, which is also the maximum number of coaches that contribute to the K-value, but then double points are awarded.
 Eurobowl is also now treated as a Major for ranking points.